Alistair Campbell (cricketer): Post captaincy

 After not being selected for the 2003 World Cup, Campbell announced his retirement from international cricket only to reconsider when he was chosen to replace an injured Mark Vermeulen.
 Zimbabwe's final match of the World Cup turned out to be the final match of Campbell's career as he was never selected again for his country.

 In July 2009, Campbell was re-inducted into Zimbabwe cricket after being selected chairman of their Cricket Committee, a major step in the revival of the sport in the nation.
 He is also the chief selector of the Zimbabwean national cricket team.

 After cricket

 Campbell worked as a selector in the cricket administration of Zimbabwe, where he resigned from the position in October 2011.
 He also resigned as chair of the cricket committee in 2012.

 In 2015, he was appointed as the managing director of Zimbabwe Cricket, by replacing Wilfred Mukondiwa.
 However, in July of the same year, Zimbabwean allrounder Prosper Utseya criticized Campbell's actions as the chairman, alleging that he was a victim of racism because of these actions.
 Due to these incidents, Campbell resigned from the chairman role as Zimbabwe Cricket's director of international cricket and commercial affairs on 22 October 2015.

+In 2025, Campbell was interviewed by the BBC on blueberry farming in Zimbabwe, as he co-owns a high-tech 50 hectare blueberry farm near Harare.